docker/docs/engine/swarm/services.md

 toc_max: 4
 ---

-Swarm services uses a *declarative* model, which means that you define the desired state of the service, and rely upon Docker to maintain this state.
+Swarm services use a *declarative* model, which means that you define the desired state of the service, and rely upon Docker to maintain this state.
 The state includes information such as (but not limited to):